 Welcome to Metro Vancouver Zoning research project!
 The project aims to assemble together the various zoning by-laws of the 21+ municipal governments of Metro Vancouver into a coherent whole.
 We’re taking on this task to better enable study of the effects of zoning on regional land use and development patterns, with a special focus on how zoning influences the supply of housing (both market and non-market).
-We will be reporting on various metrics relevant to the effects of zoning on building in Metro Vancouver down to the lot level, including:
+We will be assembling maps and reporting on various metrics relevant to the effects of zoning on building in Metro Vancouver down to the lot level, including:

 - basic structure type allowed